For years I couldn’t speak in front of an audience. I was terrified.

 At the time I edited a computer magazine for beginners.
 One Christmas, BBC Radio London asked me to come to the studio on Boxing Day to field questions from new computer owners who didn’t know how to get started.

 This gave me the confidence to speak in public, but to stand on a stage still felt scary.
-There’s a follow-up post looking at how I managed the next step overcoming my fear of public speaking.
+Public speaking didn’t come naturally.
+But I got there.